AlvarBer/Persimmon/docs/src/introduction.md

 * Data Wrangling.
 Some preconditions about the data have to be assumed or the user has to be provided with the tools to perform the transformation.

-* Compilation.
-The graphical form of a workflow involving several steps is compiled down to Python source code (Transpilation).
+* Compilers.
+The graphical form of a workflow involving several steps is compiled down to Python source code (Transcompilation).

 The hypothesis is that the visual representation of the workflow and the associated concepts can help to both learn and use Machine Learning techniques